 FAPESP – São Paulo Research Foundation

-Since 2015, Lund University has been involved in a collaboration with FAPESP (São Paulo Research Foundation).
-The aim is to strengthen the research cooperation between LU and researchers in the Brazilian state of São Paulo.
+Lund University (LU) is since 2015 collaborating with FAPESP (São Paulo Research Foundation).
+The aim is to strengthen the collaboration between LU researchers and researchers from the state of São Paulo, Brazil.

 Read more about FAPESP on the website